awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

 # Common Data Formats—Training<a name="cdf-training"></a>

 To prepare for training, you can preprocess your data using a variety of AWS services, including AWS Glue, Amazon EMR, Amazon Redshift, Amazon Relational Database Service, and Amazon Athena\.
 After preprocessing, publish the data to an Amazon S3 bucket\.
 For training, the data need to go through a series of conversions and transformations, including:

-When using Amazon SageMaker in the training portion of the algorithm, make sure to upload all data at once\.
-If more data is added to that location, a new training call would need to be made to construct a brand new model\.

- For training, it needs to go through a series of conversions and transformations, including:
 + Training data serialization \(handled by you\)
 + Training data deserialization \(handled by the algorithm\)
 + Training model serialization \(handled by the algorithm\)
 + Trained model deserialization \(optional, handled by you\)

+When using Amazon SageMaker in the training portion of the algorithm, make sure to upload all data at once\.
+If more data is added to that location, a new training call would need to be made to construct a brand new model\.

 ## Training Data Formats<a name="td-serialization"></a>